handtrixx/dolf/README.md

 1. clone the repository

 2. build the image
-docker build -t dosbox-image .
+docker build -t dolf-image .

 3. Config Wolf for DOS Games
 edit your wolf config.toml